-Amazon's Echo smart speakers can already be used as a household intercom system, but where that only lets you speak though one Echo at a time, the new Alexa Announcements feature means you can broadcast messages to an entire house at once.
+Amazon's Echo smart speakers can already be used as a household intercom system.
+But where that only lets you speak though one Echo or compatible Sonos at a time, the Alexa Announcements feature means you can broadcast messages to an entire house at once.

-Say you have an Amazon Echo in the kitchen, another in the lounge, and Echo Dots in the bedrooms.
-If you want to tell the whole family that dinner is ready, or that the evening's movie is about to start, you can broadcast that message through every Eco simultaneously.
+Say you have an Amazon Echo in the kitchen, a Sonos in the lounge, Echo Dots in the bedrooms and even an Ecobee thermostat in the hallway.
+If you want to tell the whole family that dinner is ready, or that the evening's movie is about to start, you can broadcast that message through every one of these devices simultaneously.

-Using the new Announcements feature is very simple.
-Just speak to any one of your Echo devices and say: "Alexa, announce that…" and read out your message.
-Instead of reading your message in her own voice, Alexa will make a chiming noise through every Echo in your house, then repeat an audio recording of what you said.
+Using the Alexa Announcements feature is very simple.
+Just speak to any one of your Alexa devices and say: "Alexa, announce that…" and read out your message.
+Instead of reading your message in her own voice, Alexa will make a chiming noise through every compatible speaker or device in your house, then repeat an audio recording of what you said.

 You can also trigger this action by saying: "Alexa, tell everyone…" or "Alexa, broadcast…"